peppelinux/federation-wallet/openid-federation-4-wallet-architectures-1_0.md

 ### Security Considerations About The Parameters request_uris And response_uris_supported

-There are scenarios where the RP's endpoints are attested by a trusted third party, such as a registration service owned by a federation Intermediate.
-This Entity not only attests to the RP's metadata but also ensures its integrity and authenticity by utilizing `metadata` and the `metadata_policy` in the Subordinate Statement about that RP, as defined in the OpenID Federation specification.
+There are scenarios where the Relying Party's endpoints are attested by a trusted third party, such as a registration service owned by a federation Intermediate.
+This Intermediate attests to the Relying Party's metadata and ensures its integrity and authenticity by utilizing `metadata` and the `metadata_policy` in the Subordinate Statement about that Relying Party, as defined in the OpenID Federation specification.

-In these cases, the RP is restricted from altering its URIs due to the registration requirements, unless it utilizes URI fragments as permitted under the OpenID Connect Core 1.0 specification.
+In these cases, the RP is restricted from altering its endpoint URIs due to the registration requirements, unless it utilizes URI fragments as permitted under the OpenID Connect Core 1.0 specification.

 To enhance the security of implementations, it is generally recommended that Relying Parties (RPs) randomize their endpoints.
 This strategy involves appending random fragments to the URIs, such as https://rp.example.org/request-uri#random-value.
 Such randomization can help mitigate certain types of attacks by making it more difficult for attackers to predict or reuse fixed endpoint URLs, that could be victim of abuse, such as the one caused by the issuance of many signed responses that may facilitate resource consuptions attacks.